What Are Asbestos Trust Funds?

 Johns-Manville Corporation was the first company to establish an asbestos trust fund.
 Plans to reorganize began in 1983.
 However, the process of filing for bankruptcy is lengthy and can take several years.
 The company filed for Chapter 11 bankruptcy three years later, in 1986.
 By 1988, Johns-Manville established the Manville Personal Injury and Property Damage Settlement Trusts.
 The trust is currently worth around $2.5 billion.

-How to File a Claim Through a Trust Fund
+How to File a Claim for an Asbestos Trust Fund

 Some trusts require claimants to show documented medical records to file a claim.
 The evidence determines how much compensation the victim will receive.
-Evidence required to file an asbestos trust claim:
+Evidence required to file an asbestos trust claim includes:

 Working with an experienced asbestos lawyer is the best way to gather all the necessary information.
 Your attorney will help you navigate through the entire process by providing a record of all negligent asbestos companies.